Using Syncee means you can work with any supplier, however, there is some criteria you have to consider. Let’s learn the details!

 Using Syncee you can work with almost any supplier, the only main condition is that the chosen company has to have a data feed file.
 But right now, I want to talk about basic information you have to consider when it’s about deciding which wholesaler you will work with.
 After this paragraph, I’ll tell some other technical conditions besides the fact that an always available feed is needed.

 First of all, to see clear, I tell what Syncee is, in a nutshell, in case you haven’t heard much about it before.
 So, Syncee is a product managing application, a bulk upload system that does product import, update, and upsert automatically, specialized for only Shopify online stores.
-It’s a top rated application in Shopify’s App Store in the Product Sourcing category.
+It’s a top-rated application in Shopify’s App Store in the Finding and adding products category, Finding suppliers subcategory.
 You can add your suppliers’ products easily to your store with this software.
 You can save time and money using this application.
 Please read more about the application and why is it worth using by clicking here.

 Now, it’s time to check what suppliers we recommend you to look for if you want to be successful and you want your e-commerce business to be profitable in the long run.
 Try to find a wholesaler that has the same location as you do, but it should be enough if that company is on the same continent as you.
 By clicking here you can search for suppliers from the USA, Europe, Australia and some other places—just scroll down.
 A local supplier is worth to have because the delivery time is shorter and delivery cost is lower.